 Brown Eyed Susan - Rudbeckia triloba

-Brown Eyed Susan is a popular native wildflower that will add a touch of country chic to any late-summer garden or landscape.
-These low-maintenance perennials are easy to grow and thrive under almost any conditions, making them a great choice for novice gardeners.
+Brown Eyed Susan is a favorite native wildflower that will add a touch of country chic to any late-summer garden or landscape.
+These low-maintenance perennials are easy to grow and thrive under almost any conditions, making them an excellent choice for novice gardeners.
 Individual plants will grow to a mature height of two to five feet through the spring and summer and will produce an abundance of one- to two-inch flowers from late summer until the first frost.
 Each flower will have six to twelve golden yellow petals surrounding a brown cone in a ray-like formation.
 Cones will appear brown from a distance, but each has a slight purple tint that adds to the visual interest.
 The Brown Eyed Susan has an expected spread of twelve to eighteen inches.
-Each plant will grow numerous stems with two- to four-inch deep green alternate leaves that give the mature plant a full and bushy appearance.
+Each plant will grow many stems with two- to four-inch deep green alternate leaves that give the mature plant a full and bushy appearance.
 Hardy from zones three to ten, the Brown Eyed Susan will thrive in both full sun and light shade.
 These plants appreciate average, moist, well-drained soil, but can tolerate drought and summer heat for extended periods once they are established.
-The Brown Eyed Susan is prized by gardeners for its versatility.
+Gardeners prize the Brown Eyed Susan for its versatility.
 It makes an excellent choice for creating thick, perennial borders that attract bees and butterflies.
-The self-seeding Brown Eyed Susan will quickly spread if desired; creating sweeping banks of deer and pest-resistant blooms that can quickly naturalize open areas or bring a rustic look to cottage gardens.
+The self-seeding Brown Eyed Susan will quickly spread if desired; creating sweeping banks of deer and pest-resistant blooms that can promptly naturalize open areas or bring a rustic look to cottage gardens.
 Snipping spent flowers will easily prevent any unwanted spread while encouraging more flowers to bloom.
 Cut flower enthusiasts appreciate the Brown Eyed Susan’s long-lasting and scent-free blooms.
-Growers can depend on their rich yellow color to bring natural beauty to homes, inside and out, throughout the growing season.
+Growers can depend on their vibrant yellow color to bring natural beauty to homes, inside and out, throughout the growing season.